 Management of preeclampsia without severe features:

-Women with mild gestational hypertension or preeclampsia without severe features at or beyond 37 weeks of gestation:
+Women with gestational hypertension or preeclampsia without severe features at or beyond 37 weeks of gestation:

 - Delivery rather than continued observation is suggested.
 (ACOG, 2013)

-Women with mild gestational hypertension or preeclampsia prior to 37 weeks of gestation:
+Women with gestational hypertension or preeclampsia without severe features prior to 37 weeks of gestation:

 - Although most patients with preeclampsia without severe features are best managed with inpatient hospitalization, some patients with stable disease following a period of inpatient admission, may be candidates for close outpatient follow up.
-These patients should be highly compliant and seen for follow up evaluation in the office at least twice per week with interval evaluations by a home health provider.
+These patients should be highly compliant and seen for follow up evaluation in the office at least twice per week.

-- Outpatient monitoring includes: Twice weekly maternal and fetal assessments with the goal of early identification of severe features and subsequent hospitalization and delivery.
+- Outpatient monitoring includes: Twice weekly maternal and fetal assessments.

 - Maternal assessment includes: serial assessment of symptoms and fetal movement (daily by woman), serial measurement of BP (twice weekly), weekly proteinuria assessment and labs including CBC with platelet count, AST, ALT, creatinine, bilirubin, and LDH (as indicated).